ukpets logo

 Gently insert in a twisting motion until it is 1–3 inches in.
 Hold it in for about 2 minutes.
 Wipe the device after taking it out and before reading the temperature.

-If you are using a traditional thermometer, the upper column of mercury will end on the figure indicating your pet’s temperature.
+If you are using a traditional thermometer, the upper column of the mercury will end on the figure indicating your pet’s temperature.
 You may also use a digital rectal thermometer.

 There are 3 stages of pregnancy in dogs: pre-labour, active labour, and postpartum.
 Read on as we will walk you through what happens in every stage of dog pregnancy: